sassoftware/sas-studio-custom-steps/HTTP Request/extras/EnrichDataFlow_GET_I/README.md

 Use the following settings to recreate the above example in SAS Studio.

 1. Create new flow job in SAS Studio.
-2. Drag table 'country' on the canvas.
+2. Drag table 'country' on the canvas and connect with the input table step.
 	* See [here](#testdata-) to create table 'country'.
 3. ***HTTP Request***
 	> * Drag ***HTTP Request step*** on canvas.